-==> In addition to the modifications kindly suggested by the referee, we slightly changed the sentence beginning by " In the 2-10 keV energy range, " in the paragraph on the X-Ray measurements to better introduce the XMM measurement that will be presented in Bogdanov et al. (in preparation).
+==> We slightly changed the sentence beginning by " In the 2-10 keV energy range, " in the paragraph on the X-Ray measurements to better introduce the XMM measurement that will be presented in Bogdanov et al. (in preparation).
 This new sentence now starts with " Based on a 30-ks XMM ".